chetnashah/webconcepts/htmlBasics.md

 * JS execution can be blocked on CSS
 * DOM construction can be blocked on JS execution.

+#### CSSOM

+the "Recalculate Style" in developer tools shows the total time it takes to parse CSS, construct the CSSOM tree.

 ### DomContentLoaded event

 The DOMContentLoaded event fires when the initial HTML document has been completely loaded and parsed,